pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 ![Ngrok console](https://raw.githubusercontent.com/pluralsight/guides/master/images/dd9d375c-59cb-4450-abf3-aac611fe2fe9.png)

-See that URL in the *Forwarding* row(s) with the `ngrok.io` domain?
-That's your public URL.
-Yours will be different, ngrok generates a random URL every time you run it.
+See that URL in the *Forwarding* row(s) with the `ngrok.io` domain? __That's your public URL.__ Your public URL will likely be different than the one you see in the example.
+That's because ngrok generates a random URL every time you run it.

 If you open in a browser `http://[YOUR_GENERATED_SUBDOMAIN].ngrok.io`, you should see the same page found on `http://localhost:8080`: